Background pattern

 Instructions for correct administration

 Take Cronodine every day and approximately at the same time.
-Taking the capsules at the same time each day will have a better effect on your blood pressure.
+Taking the capsules at the same time every day will have a better effect on your blood pressure.
 It will also help you remember when to take the capsules.

 If you feel that the effect of Cronodine is too strong or too weak, consult your doctor or pharmacist.